haacked/haacked.com/_posts/archived/2004-12-08-craig-says-tabs-are-evil-but-i-like-them.aspx.markdown

 ---
 layout: post
-title: "Craig Says Tabs Are Evil, But I Like Them"
+title: Craig Says Tabs Are Evil, But I Like Them
 date: 2004-12-08 -0800
 comments: true
 disqus_identifier: 1721
 categories: []
+redirect_from: "/archive/2004/12/07/craig-says-tabs-are-evil-but-i-like-them.aspx/"
 ---

 ![Tab](/images/Tab.jpg)I chuckled to myself when I read this ["public service message brought to you by the Terminally Picky Developers Association for Readable